OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 [apktool](https://github.com/iBotPeaches/Apktool "apktool") is a popular free tool that can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali format (Smali/Baksmali is an assembler/disassembler for the Dex format.
 It's also Icelandic for "Assembler/Disassembler"). apktool allows you to reassemble the package, which is useful for patching and applying changes to the Android Manifest.

-You can accomplish more elaborate tasks (such as program analysis and automated de-obfuscation) with open source reverse engineering frameworks such as [Radare2](https://www.radare.org "Radare2") and [Angr](https://angr.io/ "Angr").
+You can accomplish more elaborate tasks (such as program analysis and automated de-obfuscation) with open source reverse engineering frameworks such as [Radare2](https://www.radare.org "Radare2"), [Ghidra](https://https://ghidra-sre.org/ "Ghidra") and [Angr](https://angr.io/ "Angr").
 You'll find usage examples for many of these free tools and frameworks throughout the guide.

 ##### Commercial Tools